October 2, 2007

 “I do?”

 “Yeah!
 You try to sound fancy.”
-Keep reading →
+Continue reading

 “The problem of evidence consists of the tasks of making this fact intelligible” (Garfinkle, p.
 103).